cozziekuns/Celes/_posts/2018-09-19-introduction.md

 that understanding, we can begin to build upon that, reasoning about what actions cause waste, and what actions deliver value.

-I have no clue what will come from this experiment, but I am commmiting myself to the process.
-This blog will be a living record, hopefully proving my own commitments to myself.
-I hope that the information provided in this blog, whether effective or not, will be useful or insightful to any readers who may have stumbled upon it.
+I have no clue what will come from this experiment, but I am commiting myself to the process.
+This blog will be a living record; proof of my own commitments.
+I hope that the information provided in this blog, whether effective or not, will be useful or at least insightful to any readers that may have stumbled upon it.

-And with that, it's time to begin this fantastic adventure.
-Making sense out of the madness.
+And with that, it's time to begin making sense out of the madness.
 To wherever madness takes us.

 #### See you on Tenhou.